JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------
 </details>

 Note that for partitioned analysis, IQ-TREE will assume that all partitions, and thus the 12s, CO1, and RAG1 sequences share the same true evolutionary history.
-The concatenation of genes may bias the result if this assumption is violated (which is common, particularly if closely related species are investigated, due to incomplete lineage sorting and/or introgression – you will hear more about this in the “Single- vs. multilocus ('omics') phylogenetics” lecture.
+The concatenation of genes may bias the result if this assumption is violated (which is common, particularly if closely related species are investigated, due to incomplete lineage sorting and/or introgression – you will hear more about this in the “Phylogenomics” lecture.
 However, given our dataset, the assumption that the 12s, CO1, and RAG1 genes share the same evolutionary history – or at least the same true topology – may be justified.

 Open the [`12s_co1_rag1.fasta.treefile`](./res/12s_co1_rag1_codonpart_bs/12s_co1_rag1.fasta.treefile) file in FigTree, name the node labels again “bootstrap” or “bs”, and once again “**Reroot**” (*Haematopus ater*) and sort ("**Decreasing node order**") the phylogeny, set a tick in the checkbox for "**Node Labels**", open the options using the little arrow, and select "bootstrap" (or "bs") from the "**Display**" drop-down menu.